This page us a work in progress as long as this paragraph is here. Last worked on April 21, 2021. Words done. Pictures pending.

 Home again, but not for long.

-A couple days later when Juanita drove me back to Edmonton and I boarded a 737 for a charter flight to the private airstrip at an oil sands facility north Fort McMurray.
+A couple days later Juanita drove me back to Edmonton and I boarded a 737 for a charter flight to the private airstrip at an oil sands facility north Fort McMurray.
 The check-in procedure was unlike commercial airplanes.
-Nobody worried about your 1 litre bag of liquids you didn’t go through any metal detectors.
+Nobody worried about your 1 litre bag of liquids.
+You didn’t go through any metal detectors.

 After breakfast next morning I walked 10 minutes to the orientation centre and settled in for three hours of orientation.
 When I was done I stepped outside and there was a school bus waiting to take me to the work site.

 The dispatch slip had said, “punch list items and commissioning.”
 The interview had asked about HART experience.
-Normally punch lists involve going around fixing minor deficiencies noticed on lists and commissioning involves interrogating instruments with the HART communicator.
+Normally punch lists involve going around fixing minor deficiencies noticed on lists and commissioning involves interrogating instruments with the HART communicator and doing loop checks.
 I did not see much of that.
-Mostly I worked at installing raceway and tubing skills I have not used to any degree for a long time.
+Mostly I worked at installing raceway and used tubing skills I have not used to any degree for a long time.
 It was a good refresher but it was a little bit like being in the military and being asked if you have a driver’s license and finding yourself “driving” a wheel barrow.

 This didn’t work.
 Most of the desk phones are unplugged because they need one of the two electrical outlets and most people have stuff of their own to plug-in and use their own cell phones for calls.
 With the phone not working the other person walked to the front desk and eventually a security guard came let me in and asked me to show ID once I had access to my room and my wallet.
 I seldom take my wallet with me to the shower.